coronel08/twilio_update_ip/README.md

 ---
 ## Getting Started

-Sign up for a twilio account.
+Sign up for a twilio account, [use my affiliate link to sign up and get $10](www.twilio.com/referral/T0noIv).
 Photo below shows how to [purchase a phone number](https://www.twilio.com/console/phone-numbers/search) in twilio
 ![](./pics/buy-number.gif)

 Replace the items in config_sample.py with your information, the private number will be your personal phone number/cell phone <b> make sure to rename the file to config.py</b>.